DaTaha317/valueHelpWrapper-fiori/README.md

 3. **Columns not displaying**: Check that field `code` values match OData property names
 4. **Selection not working**: Ensure `selectedKey` property exists in your data
 5. **Filtering not working**: Verify that fields with `filter: true` have valid property names
+6. **Binding not synchronizing**: Check that the binding path exists in your model and property names match

 ### Debug Tips